 In Chapter 11 cases, creditors' rights include inspecting the contents of the bankruptcy petition and schedules.
 They are not required by law to file claims if they are explicitly listed on the schedule.
 When this is the case, they are eligible to receive a distribution without having to file any claim.
 In other words, if a creditor sees its name on the petition, it can assume that it qualifies for a distribution.
 If a creditor is not explicitly listed, it must file a claim to assert why it should be on the schedule.

 In Florida, a secured creditor will take priority over an unsecured creditor.
 A secured creditor refers to an entity that loans funds and takes a “security interest” in the property being financed.
 In other words, a secured creditor has access to collateral.
 For example, if you take money from a bank in order to buy a home, the bank will typically secure that loan with a mortgage against your home.
-Conversely, an unsecured creditor loans money without a security interest in the property.
-An example of this is a credit card company.Seek Advice in a Commercial Bankruptcy Proceeding From a Broward County Lawyer
+Conversely, an unsecured creditor loans money without a security interest in the property (an example of this is a credit card company).

-At Stok Kon + Braverman, our diligent commercial bankruptcy attorneys can help you enforce your creditors' rights in Broward County or the surrounding area.
-Creditors should bear in mind that there are important time frames in which bankruptcy cases must be handled.
-Thus, it is imperative to act quickly, and an experienced attorney can help you understand your options.
+At Stok Kon + Braverman, our diligent attorneys can help you enforce your creditors' rights.
+Creditors should keep in mind that there are important time frames in which bankruptcy cases must be handled.
+Thus, it is imperative to act quickly—an experienced attorney can help you understand your options.
 We are familiar with the nuances of bankruptcy law and will work to seek the maximum allowable recovery.
-If you need the services of a capable law firm, call us today at 954-237-1777 or contact us online to arrange a consultation.
-We have represented clients from Hollywood, Fort Lauderdale, and throughout Florida.